JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - <strong>Going sideways - siblings</strong> - You can use the `element.previousElementSlibling` and `element.nextElementSibling`.
 You can also do `element.parentElement.children` to get all of the element's siblings, including itself.
 - You can also do the above to check all of the nodes, but not really necessary.

 - A guard clause - is an if statement that will return early, if a condition is matched (good use for when you want to immediately finish a function).
+It usually checks for the opposite of what we are interested in - and if it returns back true, it will finish the function.
+- I.e. `if (!Number.isFinite(distance)) return alert('Inputs have to be positive numbers!')`

 - Intersection Observer API - allows us to observe changes to the way a certain target element intersects another element or the viewport.
 - All sections of the DOM will be observed when the page is loaded.